 1. Eligible securities pledged to the Authority and deposited with a qualified trustee by the financial institution as security for repayment whose market value at all times shall be at least 105 percent of the deposits being secured; or 2.
 Participation in the Ohio Pooled Collateral System (OPCS), a collateral pool of eligible securities deposited with a qualified trustee and pledged to the Treasurer of State to secure the repayment of all public monies deposited in the financial institution.
 OPCS requires the total market value of the securities pledged to be 102 percent of the deposits being secured or a rate set by the Treasurer of State.
-The Authority's financial institution was approved for a reduced collateral rate by OPCS of 60 percent in 2023 and 50 percent in 2022.
+The Authority's financial institution was approved for a reduced collateral rate by OPCS of 60 percent in 2024 and 2023.

-At December 31, 2023 and 2022, the Authority's bank balances were \$5,824,001 and \$3,046,412, respectively.
-Of the bank balances at December 31, 2023 and 2022, \$500,000 and \$306,982 was covered by the Federal Deposit Insurance Corporation (FDIC) and \$2,087,009 and \$1,369,715 of the remaining balance was uncollateralized and uninsured for 2023 and 2022, respectively.
+At December 31, 2024 and 2023, the Authority's bank balances were \$3,059,321 and \$5,824,001, respectively.
+Of the bank balances at December 31, 2024 and 2023, \$500,000 was covered by the Federal Deposit Insurance Corporation (FDIC) and \$356,361 and \$2,087,009 of the remaining balance was uncollateralized and uninsured for 2024 and 2023, respectively.